-Our Corporate Governance Guidelines require that a majority of our directors be "independent," and that the Compensation & Human Resources, Board Governance and Audit Committees consist exclusively of independent directors as defined under the NYSE listing standards, the Securities and Exchange Act of 1934 and any other applicable laws or regulations regarding independence.
+Our Corporate Governance Guidelines require that a majority of our directors be "independent," and that the Compensation & Human Resources, Board Governance and Audit Committees consist exclusively of independent directors as defined under the NYSE listing standards, the Securities Exchange Act of 1934 (the "Exchange Act") and any other applicable laws or regulations regarding independence.
 No director qualifies as "independent" unless the Board affirmatively determines that the director has no material relationship with the Company.

-Applying these standards, the Board has determined that a majority of our Board is independent and that all of the members of the Board's standing committees consist exclusively of independent directors (see table under "Board Committees").
+Applying these standards, the Board has determined that all of our Board members are independent, except Todd Bluedorn, our Chairman of the Board and Chief Executive Officer ("CEO"), and that all of the members of the Board's standing committees consist exclusively of independent directors (see table under "Board Committees").